gar1t/gage-save/tests/lib-util.md

     >>> nc({"a.b.c.d": 1}, {"a": {"b": {"c": {"d": {}}}}})
     {'a': {'b': {'c': {'d': 1}}}}

-Dot-name applied to match and additional configuation:
+Dot-name applied to match and additional configuration:

     >>> nc({"a.b.c.d": 1}, {"a.b.c": {"d": 2, "e": 3}})
     {'a.b.c': {'d': 1, 'e': 3}}